 LC Wok This Way Note

-Author Grace Young notes that chef Kevin Chuk, who created this recipe, stir-fries using a northern-style wok.
-We’re quite certain it will come together just fine no matter what type of wok you rely on, but if you’re intrigued, you can learn more insider information about which way to wok via any of Young’s cookbooks-cum-textbooks, including The Breath of a Wok and Stir-Frying to the Sky’s Edge.
+In the spirit of full disclosure, author Grace Young notes that chef Kevin Chuk, who created this recipe, stir-fries using a northern-style wok.
+Although it’s swell if you, too, wish to wok this way, we’re quite certain this stir-fry will come together just fine no matter what type of wok you rely on.
+(Those who are intrigued can learn more insider-y info about which way to wok via any of Young’s cookbooks-cum-textbooks, including The Breath of a Wok and Stir-Frying to the Sky’s Edge.)
 Oh, and that black rice vinegar mentioned in the recipe below?
 It lends a complex, smoky taste to anything you dribble it into, including soups, sauces, and stir-fries.
 Look for it at Asian markets or online, being careful to scrutinize the label to discern that it doesn’t contain caramel flavoring or sugar.
 You want the real deal here.
-Balsamic vinegar will sorta work in its stead, lending a similar yet distinctly different depth to the dish.
+(Balsamic vinegar will sorta work in its place, lending a similar yet distinctly different depth to the dish.)

 Chicken Stir-Fry with Sichuan Peppercorns Recipe